Budget Deadline Correction: 24 Hours Earlier Than Thought | Hamodia.com

 However, Knesset legal officials clarified on Wednesday that it was a misreading of the law which extended a previous August deadline until December.
 The language of the extension specifies that December 23 was “defined as the determining day for the date of dispersal.”

-“To avoid any doubt, it is more correct to interpret the expression regarding the date of dispersal as the beginning of December 23, and therefore the date is at midnight between Tuesday and Wednesday,” a spokesperson said.
+“To avoid any doubt, it is more correct to interpret the expression regarding the date of dispersal at the beginning of December 23 and therefore the date is at midnight between Tuesday and Wednesday,” a spokesperson said.

 Meanwhile, the Knesset was reportedly almost certain to disperse itself—all over but the voting, now set to be held next week.

-Meanwhile, unnamed political sources told Channel 12 news that communication has broken down between Prime Minister Binyamin Netanyahu’s Likud and Defense Minister Benny Gantz’s Blue and White parties on the budget issue.
+Meanwhile unnamed political sources told Channel 12 news that communication have broken down between Prime Minister Binyamin Netanyahu’s Likud and Defense Minister Benny Gantz’s Blue and White parties on the budget issue.

 The sources estimated that the chances of preventing an election are now “zero.”